Vi19Z/VI19Z/README-FR.md

 ## Integrations

-Julep supports various integrations that extend the capabilities of your AI agents.
+VI19Z supports various integrations that extend the capabilities of your AI agents.
 Here's a list of available integrations and their supported arguments:

 <table>